-As many of us know, Shellac nail polish is the way to go if you’re looking for one of the more durable options of nail polish around.
+As many of us know, Shellac nail polish is the way to go when looking for one of the more durable options of nail polish around.
 On average, they last up to 2 weeks, with some lucky few getting a good 3 weeks in!
-However, it isn’t uncommon for someone to experience issues with how long these nails actually last, as there have been cases of Shellac nails starting to peel after only a few days.
+However, it isn’t uncommon to experience issues with how long these nails actually last, and there have been cases where Shellac nails start to peel after only a few days.
 In this article, we explore what factors can shorten a Shellac polish lifespan, and what you can do to prolong it!

 Shellac nails, when applied, are coated with several layers of UV light which hardens the polish at a much faster rate than if you were to just traditionally “air dry” them, saving you a ton of time.
 The strengthening process doesn’t stop in the salon though, even the UV rays emitted by the sun continue to harden your Shellac.
 So in sunnier climates, the polish can last longer.

 This on the other hand, also means that in weather conditions where the sun isn’t as predominant, such as winter and autumn in Europe, there aren’t as many UV rays to provide that extra factor of reinforcement, which can cause the polish to peel off quite prematurely.
 It is also noted that our skin and cuticles tend to be much drier in colder conditions, and dry cuticles can affect how long Shellac stays on.

 It’s not the end of the world, however.
 Here’s what can be done to help prevent the unwanted ‘premature peel’ of your new Shellac nails.

 1. Expose your nails to natural UV rays